scarlinj/Challenge_20-React-Portfolio/Module_13_Challenge/README.md

 ## Features

-### Usage
+## Usage
+- show the Database by running the following SQL commands:
+    - "mysql -u root -p" to open mysql
+    - enter your MySQL password and hit Enter
+    - this will bring up the MySQL shell
+    - Type "show databases;" to see a list of your databases
+    - Type "use database_name;" to select from your list of databases, using the name of your database instead of database_name
+    - Type "show tables;" to see the tables in that database

 ## Installation

 - Clone this repository.
-- run npm install in the Develop directory.
+- run "npm install express sequelize mysql2" in the root directory to configure these methods in your directory.
-- Add and edit .env file to your configuration.
+- Add and edit an .env file to your configuration, including your MySQL username, and MySQL password.
 - Create your database by running "source db/schema.sql" from the MySQL shell.
+From here you can add and edit data in that database.
-- Run "node seeds/index.js" at the command line if you wish to further test with provided database.
+- Run "node seeds/index.js" at the command line if you wish to further test with the database provided.
 - Start server and connect to database by running "npm start" at your command line.
+    - navigate the SQL tables by typing:
+    - use ecommerce_db;
+    - source db/schema.sql;
+    - show tables;

 ## User Story